Task 1. China Urbanisation

 Annotate a map to show this change.

-Define push factors then describe three push factors.
+Define push factors then use examples to describe three push factors.

 The forces behind rural-urban migration are often described in terms of push and pull.